dundundun12345/dundundun12345.github.io/_posts/2010-03-03-why-books-should-be-your-priority.md

 paginate: true
 ---

 On Wednesday, September 11th, we met with Mr. Wang Xiaobang.
-Under his guidance, we determined our research direction for the screw propulsion vehicle
+Under his guidance, we determined our research direction for the screw propulsion vehicle.
+After discussion,Junyang Xiong was responsible for the frame (chassis and superstructure, used to hold various parts),Chengyu Kang was responsible for the transmission (gears and spiral tubes), and Jingtao Dun was responsible for the control (Raspberry PI, battery and motor).

 > Curabitur blandit tempus porttitor.
 Nullam quis risus eget urna mollis ornare vel eu leo.
 Nullam id dolor id nibh ultricies vehicula ut id elit.